SeanLim2101/PiC-Code-Jax/README.md

 Note the staggered grid when dealing with E-fields, which are defined on the edges of cells.

-Some precautions: dx should be on the order of Debye length to avoid numerical heating.
-Make functions as smooth as possible, eg for EM waves, apply gaussian envelope or ensure no cutoff of EM waves.
-For particles, ensure left and right side of system match.

 BCs is a 4-integer tuple representing (left particle BC, right particle BC, left field BC, right field BC).
 Particle BCs are 0 for periodic, 1 for reflective and 2 for destructive.
 Field BCs are 0 for periodic, 1 for reflective, 2 for trasnsmissive and 3 for laser.
 Detailed information on how these BCs work can be found below.

 If 3 for field BCs is selected, the laser magnitude and wavenumber must be specified with the arguments laser_mag and laser_k (both default 0).